 The Architectural Turn in Depression Why Network Topology Will Redefine CNS Strategy

-By Denis Katz, MD, MHA Founder, Salience Clinical For decades, psychiatry has framed major depressive disorder (MDD) as a disorder of chemistry, an imbalance of serotonin, norepinephrine, or dopamine.
-That model produced meaningful therapeutic advances, yet it has not consistently delivered durable remission for a substantial proportion of patients.
-Roughly one-third remain treatment resistant, and among responders, relapse is common.
-Incremental modulation of synaptic signaling alone appears to have reached a ceiling in its ability to transform long-term outcomes at scale.
+By Denis Katz, MD, MHA Founder, Salience Clinical For decades, psychiatry has framed major depressive disorder (MDD) as a disorder of neurochemistry—an imbalance of serotonin, norepinephrine, or dopamine.
+This paradigm has delivered meaningful therapeutic advances.
+Yet it has not consistently achieved durable remission for a substantial proportion of patients.
+Approximately one-third remain treatment-resistant, and relapse among responders is common.
+Incremental modulation of synaptic signaling appears to be approaching a ceiling in its capacity to transform long-term outcomes at scale.
 The next shift in neuropsychiatry will not be chemical.
 It will be architectural.
-By “architectural,” we mean the topology, coupling, and switching behavior of large-scale brain networks that shape how information is processed.
-From neurotransmitters to networks Advances in high-resolution functional MRI, multimodal imaging, and computational modeling over the past decade have transformed our unde...
+By “architectural,” we refer to the topology, coupling, and dynamic switching behavior of large-scale brain networks that govern how information is processed and regulated.
+From Neurotransmitters to Networks Advances in high-resolution functional MRI, multimodal imaging, and computational modeling have fundamentall...